This page details the secondary characters encountered thoughout the lands. Head back through here for other character pages.

 - Affably Evil: It wouldn't be Patches otherwise!
 Striking up a friendly conversation and selling you his wares right after attempting to murder you and take your equipment.

-- Back for the Finale: An Expy of him, Mild Mannered Pate, featured in the second game, but in this game you meet the very same Patches you met back in Dark Souls I.
+- Back for the Finale: A Suspiciously Similar Substitute of him, Mild Mannered Pate, featured in the second game, but in this game you meet the very same Patches you met back in Dark Souls I.

 - Bald of Evil: Bald of Jerkass, more like.
 He's an absolute scoundrel and bald as a bean.

 - Blatant Lies: His usual spiel of "it's not my fault".
-Even his armor set gets in on the act, though it's hard to tell if it's the developers being snarky or if he actually wrote the description himself.
+Even his armor set has an absurdly inaccurate description in his favor, though it's hard to tell if it's supposed to be Patches' self-description or sarcasm.

 - Corpsing: In-universe, as part of his Bad "Bad Acting".
 He ends the first conversation as 'Siegward' saying he is "in quite a pickle, indeed" and can't help but chuckle mid-sentence.